All eyes on Nandigram in second phase of poll in WB | Politics

 TMC and BJP are contesting in all the 30 seats, while CPI(M) is in the fray in 15 and its alliance partners in the Sanjukta Morcha the Congress and ISF are competing in 13 and two seats respectively.

 Polling will take place amid strict COVID-19 guidelines in nine seats of Paschim Medinipur, eight in Bankura, four seats in South 24 Parganas and nine seats in Purba Medinipur - the home ground Suvendu Adhikari.
-Nandigram falls within the Purba Medinipur district.
+Nandigram is in Purba Medinipur district.

 While Banerjee had been camping in Nandigram for the last four days, BJP fielded its `big guns', including home minister Amit Shah, Uttar Pradesh Chief Minister Yogi Adityanath and superstar Mithun Chakraborty to defend Adhikari's turf, whih he had won in 2016 and take on `Didi' (as Mamata is popularly called).